Ulric Neisser: Work and career

-Another milestone in Neisser's career occurred with his publication, in 1981, of John Dean's memory: a case study, an analysis John Dean's Watergate scandal testimony.
+Another milestone in Neisser's career occurred with his publication, in 1981, of John Dean's memory: a case study, an analysis of John Dean's Watergate scandal testimony.
 This report introduced his seminal views on memory, discussed elsewhere in this article, particularly the view that a person's memory for an event results from an active process of construction that may be influenced by a combination of events and emotional states, rather than a passive reproduction.
 This view has obvious implications for the reliability of such things as eye-witness testimony, and Neisser later became a board member of the False Memory Syndrome Foundation.

 In 1983, he became a professor at Emory University and founded the Emory Cognition Project, which was later directed by Robyn Fivush.
 His well-known Challenger study was conducted while he was at Emory.

 In 1995, he headed an American Psychological Association task force that reviewed controversial issues in the study of intelligence, in response particularly to then controversial book The Bell Curve.
 The task force produced a consensus report "Intelligence: Knowns and Unknowns".
 In April 1996, Neisser chaired a conference at Emory University that focused on secular changes in intelligence-test scores.
 In 1998, he published The Rising Curve: Long-Term Gains in IQ and Related Measures.

 Neisser was both a Guggenheim and Sloan Fellow.